India General Service Medal (1909): Description

 The medal is 36 mm in diameter.
 It was struck at both the Calcutta and London mints, for Indian and British forces respectively.
-For early campaigns it was awarded in silver to combatants and in bronze to native bearers and servants.
+For the first two clasps the medal & clasp was awarded in silver to combatants and in bronze to native bearers and servants.
 From 1919 onwards all awards were in silver.

 The obverse shows the reigning monarch facing left with a suitable inscription.
 There are three versions:

 The reverse depicts Jamrud Fort at the Khyber Pass with the word ‘India’ below between a wreath of oak and olive branches.

 The ribbon, 1.25 in wide, was green with a broad blue central stripe.
 From 1920, those mentioned in despatches in a campaign for which the medal was awarded could wear a bronze oakleaf on the medal ribbon.

-The name and details of the recipient were engraved or impressed on the edge of the medal.
+The name and details of the recipient originally were engraved on the edge of the medal however from 1919 onwards it was impressed.

 Waziristan 1925

 The Medal with the Waziristan 1925 clasp was awarded to only 46 officers and 214 men of the Royal Air Force, and 2 Indian Army Officers, who took part in Pink's War.
 It is, by far, the rarest clasp given with an India General Service Medal, with the exception of only 14 ‘Burma 1930-32’ clasps, awarded to the Royal Air Force, and was only awarded after the then Chief of the Air Staff, Sir John Salmond, succeeded in overturning the War Office decision not to grant a medal for Pink's War.
 The ‘Waziristan 1925’ clasp, was not awarded to Royal Air Force personnel, who already had, or elected to have, the ‘Waziristan 1921-24’ clasp.
 For details, see ‘British Battles & Medals’, 7th.
 Edition.